LuisSucuc/pacifiko_store/README.md

 docker-compose up -d
 ```

-This will create a new posgresql database on port `9001`.
+This will create a new PostgreSQL database on port `9001`.

 *Do not forget to create the `.env` file as shown in `.env_example`*